 Club members need to maintain a username and password and sign in on a regular basis.
 Members may feel excluded if only a small portion of the members are able to use online technology.
 The forum users become an inner circle which may lead to resentment within the club.

 The forum administrator will need to establish rules and remove any posts which are sexist, racist or libellous.
 Forums can often be used to post spam which can be difficult to remove.
-The administrator needs to actively manage the forum.
+The administrator needs to actively manage the forum which takes time and commitment.

-Umbrella organisations often provide several pages for their members on their websites.
+Umbrella organisations, such as associations, often provide several pages for their members on their own websites.
 It is likely that there will be restrictions in terms of the type and amount of information that can be posted.
-For instance, there may be a general club description and contact details for the club.
+For instance, the page may only contain a general description and contact details for the club.

 Most websites require the club to send content to a website editor who may not always add the information in a timely manner.
 It may also take longer to correct mistakes.
 The umbrella organisation’s focus is usually on their own outcomes, not on the member clubs needs.